Storm cuts power to over 20,000 homes in Scotland, disrupts travel

-LONDON High winds battered Scotland on Thursday leaving more than 20,000 homes without power and disrupting travel with all trains cancelled.
+LONDON High winds battered Scotland on Thursday leaving more than 20,000 homes without power and disrupting travel with all trains canceled.

 Gale-force winds had hit the electricity network in the north of Scotland with the number of homes without power expected to rise, particularly in the highlands, a spokesman for SSE said.